zackw/header-survey/README.md

 There are also a few options to `scansys.py` itself which you probably won't need.
 See the comments at the top of the script for details.

+Now you need to check for errors.
+Read through `data/h-YOUR-OS` and look for headers marked with a leading `!`.
+These headers are present on your system, but the test program failed to compile.
+Each will have a block of commented-out compiler errors immediately above it.
-Now read through `failures`.
-It will contain a list of headers that were "present but could not be compiled", normally because they require the programmer to include some other header first.
-Add or update entries in `prereqs.ini` as necessary.
+Normally this happens because that header requires the programmer to include some other header first.
+Add or update entries in `prereqs.ini` as necessary, then rerun `scansys.py`.
 If you need to do something more than just include other headers, you can define a new `[special]` entry---look at how we handle `regexp.h` for hints.
-Continue adjusting `prereqs.ini` and rerunning `scansys.py` until `failures` comes out empty.
+It does occasionally happen that some system header is just flat-out *buggy*; if you can't fix the test program by adjusting `prereqs.ini`, leave the `!`-marked entry and the compiler errors in the file.

-Once you have solved all the failures, edit the header of `data/h-YOUR-OS`, which will look something like this:
+Once you have solved as many compile errors as possible and rerun `scansys.py`, the final thing we need you to do is correct the header of `data/h-YOUR-OS`, which will initially look something like this:

     # host: Linux 3.8-trunk-amd64 #1 SMP Debian 3.8.3-1~experimental.1
     # compile command: cc